 When the full bench of the High Court in the Mabo case found that terra nullius was now no longer a valid notion, the erstwhile judges decided that 'native title' existed in 1788, and therefore must 'survive' today in those parts of Australia where freehold title did not exist.
-This finding meant that in all the main populated areas of Australia where freehold title of land predominates, the Aboriginal people had been dispossessed, without compensation, and had little or no chance of succeeding in any native title claims.
+10 This finding meant that in all the main populated areas of Australia where freehold title of land predominates, the Aboriginal people had been dispossessed, without compensation, and had little or no chance of succeeding in any native title claims.
 This aspect of the Mabo decision represents the greatest single act of dispossession in Australian history since 1788.
 The situation was summed up by Peter Poynton thus,

 It is anomalous, but in theory native title may have existed over much of the continent and may have required large compensation payments for its extinction.
 However, the High Court magically extinguished it, where land has been freeholded, leased or used for some government purpose, by a vote of four to three, at the same time as they recognised its existence, six to one.
+11

-This occurred because the High Court was faced with a dilemma when it proclaimed that terra nulius was untenable as a legal justification of the acquisition of sovereignty of
+This occurred because the High Court was faced with a dilemma when it proclaimed that terra nulius was untenable as a legal justification of the acquisition of sovereignty of Australia.
+If the land had not been terra nullius in 1788, then the only two legal alternative means of acquisition available under British and International Law, were

-&quot;Mick Dodson, "Towards the Exercise of Indigenous Rights: Policy Power and Self Determination", in Race and Class.
+9 Mick Dodson, "Towards the Exercise of Indigenous Rights: Policy Power and Self Determination", in Race and Class.
 Vol,35, no.4, April/June, 1994, pp. 65-66.